 Sexual harassment is any unwelcome sexual advance, request for sexual favors, or other verbal or physical conduct of a sexual nature.
-Any student, faculty staff or advisor who believes that he has been the victim of sexual harassment should report such behavior to a teacher or administrator.
-The incident will be fully researched for context and seriousness.
+Any student, faculty, staff, or advisor who believes that they have been the victim of sexual harassment should report such behavior to a teacher or administrator.
+The incident will be fully investigated for context and seriousness.